DFHack/dfhack/data/blueprints/README.md

 Note that for blueprints without an explicit label, we still need to address them by their auto-generated numerical label.

+You can then hide the blueprints that you now manage with the `meta`-mode blueprint from `quickfort list` by adding a `hidden()` marker to their modelines.
+That way the output of `quickfort list` won't be cluttered by blueprints that you don't need to run directly.
+If you ever *do* need to access the managed blueprints individually, you can still see them with `quickfort list --hidden`.

 Generating manager orders
 -------------------------